avearmin/py-cli-password-manager/README.md

 # py-cli-password-manager
 A command-line tool built with Python for securely managing passwords.

+## Dependencies

+- cryptography
+- pyperclip

+You can install these dependencies using pip:
+`pip install cryptography`
+`pip install pyperclip`

+You may encounter an error message that says: 'Pyperclip could not find a copy/paste mechanism for your system.'
+Please refer to the [Pyperclip documentation](https://pyperclip.readthedocs.io/en/latest/introduction.html#not-implemented-error) for instructions on how to resolve this issue.

 ## Future Updates

 Here are some planned features for the py-cli-password-manager project: